IsacPasianotto/Reversi-game/README.md

 studies in Data Science and Scientific Computing.

 The project assignment consists in implementing a game, practicing Continuous integration and using automated tests and Test Driven
-Development to grow the code, and using the Agile methodology to manage the project in a group work setting (The project was done with [Isac Pasianotto](https://github.com/IsacPasianotto/)).
+Development to grow the code, and using the Agile methodology to manage the project in a group work setting (The project was done with [Davide Rossi](https://github.com/DavideRossi1/)).

 The implemented game is the classic [Reversi](https://en.wikipedia.org/wiki/Reversi) game, also known as Othello.